Dimserene/Donuts-Mod/README.md

 # Known issues

-Doughnut (refreshment) and Sparkling Water cause a crash with Cryptid when in consumeable slots but not used
+Doughnut (refreshment) and Sparkling Water in consumeable slots cause a crash with Cryptid when a hand is played